GhostPack/SharpWMI/README.md

 ----

 SharpWMI is a C# implementation of various WMI functionality.
-This includes local/remote WMI queries, remote WMI process creation through win32_process, and remote execution of arbitrary VBS through WMI event subscriptions.
+This includes local/remote WMI queries, remote WMI process creation through win32_process, killing of remote processes, enumeration of remote firewall information, and remote execution of arbitrary VBS through WMI event subscriptions.
 Alternate credentials are also supported for remote methods.

 [@harmj0y](https://twitter.com/harmj0y) is the primary author.